-If a security has been rated by more than one nationally recognised statistical rating organisation the Fund's Investment Adviser may consider the highest rating for the purposes of determining whether the security is investment grade.
+If a security has been rated by more than one nationally recognised statistical rating organisation the Fund's Investment Adviser uses the highest credit rating for the purposes of determining whether the security is investment grade.
 A Fund will not necessarily dispose of a security held by it if its rating falls below investment grade, although the Fund's Investment Adviser will consider whether the security continues to be an appropriate investment for the Fund.
 The Fund's Investment Adviser considers whether a security is investment grade only at the time of purchase.
-Some of the Funds will invest in securities which will not be rated by a nationally recognised statistical rating organisation, but the credit quality will be determined by the Investment Adviser.
+When the Funds invest in securities which are not rated by a nationally recognised statistical rating organisation, the Fund's Investment Advisor will determine the credit quality by referring to the issuer rating or otherwise as it sees fit (for example using the Fund's Investment Advisor's internal rating).